agonyawaits/snakE/README.md

 Snake game written on C++ for Unix Terminal
 -------------------------------------------
-To launch the game:
+To play the game:
-1) Download the executable file /src/snake_exec.
-2) Execute the following command in terminal: "chmod +x src/snake_exec".
-3) Run and enjoy :)

-**OR**

-You can create an executable yourself:
-1) First, you need to install ncurses ( i/o lib for unix )
+1) Install ncurses
 ```bash
 $ brew install ncurses
 ```